slab/quill/_posts/2014-08-14-building-a-custom-module.md

 });
 </code></pre></div>

-That's all it takes to add a custom module to Quill.
-A function can be registered as a module and it will be passed the corresponding Quill editor object along with any options.
+That's all it takes to add a custom module to Quill!
+A function can be [registered](/docs/api/#quillregistermodule/) as a module and it will be passed the corresponding Quill editor object along with any options.

 ### Using Options

 Modules are passed an options object that can be used to fine tune the desired behavior.
-We can use this to accept a selector for the counter container.
+We can use this to accept a selector for the counter container instead of a hard-coded string.
 Let's also customize the counter to either count words or characters:

 <div data-height="466" data-theme-id="7845" data-slug-hash="eKIBb" data-default-tab="js" class='codepen'><pre><code>
 Quill.registerModule('counter', function(quill, options) {